https://stoutbowman.com/reverse-mortgage.html

 3. Fewer financial assets will pass to your heirs, because the reverse mortgage will almost always decrease the equity in your home.
 It is essential that you have a discussion with them before closing on a reverse mortgage so that all heirs are aware of the possible ramifications.

-4. The interest accumulating in the reverse mortgage in not tax deductible until it is paid, which, in most cases, will be when the mortgage is paid off.
+4. The interest accumulating in the reverse mortgage is not tax deductible until it is paid, which, in most cases, will be when the mortgage is paid off.
 If the mortgage has been in force for quite a while, the accumulated interest will be substantial, and could be used by the homeowner to offset the taxes due on a large Roth IRA conversion, or by the heirs to offset inheritance taxes.

 5. If your spouse is not a listed borrower because he or she was under 62 years of age at the time of the loan closing, and the borrower passes away, there are special rules that must be followed to prevent that spouse from having to repay the loan immediately instead of remaining in the home.